-This is the official sequel to Yojimbo which is recommended viewing in order to understand the Sanjuro character.

 There, I said it.

 I won’t say this movie was completely horrible though.
 The fight scenes are still well choreographed (this IS a Kurosawa film, after all) and are exciting to watch.
 The comedy elements do work here like Sanjuro’s habit of using a fake surname that’s based on whatever plant he sees outside.
 He goes by Sanjuro Tsubaki this time around and Tsubaki means Camellia in Japanese for those scoring at home.
 Some of the banter between some of the characters did give me a bit of a chuckle sometimes like how one character talks about having a longer face than a horse which he does have that physical trait.
 After the final (yet very brief) fight scene, there is a slight moment of clarity going on, but it still felt a bit hollow.

-Akira Kurosawa has made great films which I can’t deny that.
+Akira Kurosawa has made great films and I can’t deny that.
 Unfortunately, I didn’t get the same amount of enjoyment from Sanjuro as I have with his other works that I’ve seen so far.
 The borderline self-parody aspects of this version of the Sanjuro character and the mediocre secondary characters really hampered this film for me.
 Hardcore Kurosawa fans may balk at my analysis, but I failed to see what was so great about this sequel to Yojimbo.

-Add 3-5 points if you’re a Kurosawa fan
+Add 3-5 points if you’re a Kurosawa fan.

-Subtract 1 point if you hate invincible heroes
+Subtract 1 point if you hate invincible heroes.

 -Well-choreographed fight scenes